mpilone/vaadin-uiexecutor/README.md

 ## Example Usage

-First, create an instance of a UIExecutor such as CurrentUIExecutor or DynamicPollingManualPushUIExecutor.
+First, create an instance of a UIExecutor such as the StrategyUIExecutor and set the desired UI locator strategy and executor.
 This is normally done via your DI framework such as Spring.

 Second, implement the UIRunnable interface to define your task.
 For example: